 Linux operating system has the ability to set multiple IP addresses into a single interface.
 The only restriction about IP address is that alternative IP addresses must be in the same network.
 This operation is called as adding a new alias to the network interface.

 $ sudo ifconfig ens3:1 192.168.122.201

 Removing alias or alternative IP addresses can be done like below.

 Change MAC Address of Network Interface

 MAC addresses are assigned by the hardware manufacturer.
-Generally known as unchangeable but in the network stack MAC addresses can be changed.
-Use following command to change MAC address.
+Generally known as unchangeable but in the network stack, MAC addresses can be changed.
+Use the following command to change the MAC address.

 $ sudo ifconfig ens3:1 hw ether 52:54:00:17:23:1e